Verge3D Developer Kit

 Verge3D is a cross-platform software, which can be used to develop 3D web applications on any platform capable of running Blender, 3ds Max, or Maya.
 However, the glTF exporters require the texture compression utility called toktx (part of the KTX texture compression tools) to work properly.

-Verge3D distributions include this tool for the most commonly used platforms: Windows (Intel 64-bit), macOS (Intel 64-bit and Apple Silicon), and Linux (Intel 64-bit).
+Verge3D distributions include this tool for the most commonly used platforms: Windows (Intel 64-bit), macOS (Intel 64-bit and Apple Silicon), Linux (Intel 64-bit), and ChromeOS (Intel 64-bit).
 For others, say Windows ARM, BSD systems, Loongson/LoongArch, Raspberry PI, RISC-V devices, etc, you might need to build the KTX software manually by using the instructions provided here.

 Once you have the toktx utility built and tested, place it in the ktx/ARCHITECTURE folder inside the Verge3D's installation folder replacing ARCHITECTURE by the new platform name.
 To obtain this name, execute the basic Python script located inside the ktx directory of DevKit: